What is an Assessment Report?

 Accessing Assessment Reports

 The Northwest Territories Geological Survey (NTGS) houses an archive of over 4000 Mineral Exploration Assessment Reports for the Northwest Territories from the 1940's to present.
 All publicly available reports are available for viewing on request.
-These reports have been scanned and are available for searching and downloading through our web applications NT GoData and NT GoMap.
-When searching for NWT Assessment Reports start with a Reference Query.
-For example select a 'Type' of 'Assessment Report' and enter the NTS map sheet of interest.
+These reports have been scanned and are available for searching and downloading through our Web Applications.
+When searching for NWT Assessment Reports start by querying our References Application.
+Select 'Assessment Report' as the reference type and enter the NTS map sheet of interest.
 Alternatively, try searching by author or area.
 The more criteria used the fewer results are generated.
-Reports can be downloaded for free by creating an account.
+Reports can be downloaded for free.

 The Northwest Territories Mining Regulations